InterfaceKit/react-native-js-app-tutorial/README.md

 ## Usage

-`react-native-js-app-intro` has ready templates to show pages.
+`react-native-js-app-tutorial` has ready templates to show pages.
 You can import `Slide`, a template prepared to show a slide with a default style.
 If you prefer, you can provide your own template.
 Just make sure that it belongs to `IntroSlider` component (as child).

 <p align="center">
 <img src="./template.png" alt="Stepper" width="400">